 GSA has created a YouTube tutorial (Creating and Managing an SCR) and also has guidance on their Interact website (GSA Interact) that will assist vendors with their reporting requirements.

 It is very important that all service contractors comply with this reporting requirement.
 Failure to comply with the service contract reporting requirement is documented as part of a contractor's performance evaluation as required by FAR Subpart 42.15.
-To ensure compliance, all service contractors should submit a service contract report to SAM.gov by October 31, 2017.

 Service contractors shall contact their contracting officer if there are questions and/or concerns pertaining to SCR.
 Thank you for your continued partnership.